nkhmelni/Excalibur_v.2.0/README.md

 ```

 ### Archive Note
-This code was originally written in May 2025 and demonstrates the ESP implementation for Standoff 2 / Critical Ops / Coll of Duty / etc....<br>
+This code was originally written in May 2025 and demonstrates the ESP implementation for Standoff 2 / Critical Ops / Call of Duty / etc....<br>

 ## License